 Corporate finance fees are negotiated based on specific services offered and are recognized when such services are completed without further obligations.
 Underwriting fees are recorded at the time the underwriting is completed and the income is reasonably determinable.
-Corporate finance and underwriting fees are presented net of direct transaction-related expenses.
+Underwriting fees are presented net of direct transaction-related expenses.